Administration and Finance

 Q: Without the overall rating, how will "high quality" status be determined?

-Schools/Districts should investigate the details in the Classroom Application domain of a CURATE report to determine which of the available standards-aligned products is the "strong horse" for their local context and equity priorities.
-The Department uses the "high quality" rating of curricular materials to establish prerequisites for grant program participation, promote HQIM adoption, support HQIM implementation, and monitor progress towards goals specific to the Department's Educational Vision, Strategic Objective 2: Promote deeper learning so that all students engage in grade-level work that is real-world, relevant, and interactive.
+The Department uses the "high quality" rating of comprehensive core curricular materials to establish prerequisites for grant program participation, promote HQIM adoption, support HQIM implementation, and monitor progress towards goals specific to the Department's Educational Vision, Strategic Objective 2: Promote deeper learning so that all students engage in grade-level work that is real world, relevant, and interactive.

 Q: What does a rating of N/A for Foundational Skills mean for a K–5 ELA/Literacy product?

-A: A rating of N/A for Foundational Skills means that the curricular product was not designed to address the criterion, and the publisher explicitly communicated this omission in legal submissions for a CURATE review.
-The N/A rating allows the Department to communicate more effectively that a reviewed K–5 language arts core curricular product is without foundational skills and will need to be paired with a strong foundational skills resource, such as Appleseeds, to address all components of the core literacy block.
+A: A rating of N/A for Foundational Skills means that the curricular product is without foundational skills and must be paired with a strong foundational skills resource to address all components of the core literacy block.

 Q: Is an ELA/Literacy core program not "high quality" if it has a rating other than Meets Expectations for Foundational Skills?